Reading time: 5 minutes

 - Future income for a non-working partner – Consider the income your partner would need in the future and whether they would need to return to work.

-The period between your death and when your beneficiaries receive the insurance payout is usually referred to as the waiting period and is usually around one to two months with a straightforward claim.
+The waiting period between your death and when your beneficiaries receive the insurance payout from your super fund varies but is usually around one to two months with a straightforward claim.

-If there is no valid binding beneficiary nomination, payment of the death benefit can be more complicated, as the fund trustee has discretion over who receives the insurance benefit.
+If there is no valid binding beneficiary nomination in place, payment of your death benefit can be more complicated, as this means the fund trustee has discretion over who receives your insurance benefit.

-To avoid delaying payment of your death benefit, ensure you have a valid binding death benefit nomination in place.
-It’s also sensible to regularly review this nomination as your personal circumstances change and your children leave home.
+To avoid delaying payment of your death benefit, ensure you have lodged a valid binding death benefit nomination with your super fund.
+It’s also sensible to regularly review this nomination, particularly when your personal circumstances change and your children leave home.

 Tax and your death benefit

 If you pass away, the payment from your death cover will generally not be taxed if it’s paid to your partner or a dependent.
-But the tax man will have his hand out for a cut of the money if the death benefit is paid to a non-financial dependent such as your adult children.
+But tax is payable if the death benefit is paid to a non-financial dependent, such as your adult children.

 Next steps: Your death cover checklist

-To decide what death cover strategy works for you, here’s a quick checklist of issues to think about:
+To decide what death cover strategy inside super works for you, here’s a quick checklist of issues to think about:

 - Calculate how much death cover your family would need to fund their current lifestyle if you died.

-- Remember that even if you are young, you may need death cover so your family is able to pay your outstanding debts if you die.
+- Remember, even if you’re young you may need death cover so your family has enough money to pay your outstanding debts (such as home mortgage or business debts) if you die.

-- Opting out of your fund’s default cover may save money now but could make it difficult to opt-in at a later date if you need protection.
+- Opting out of your fund’s default cover may save money now but could be a false economy if you have a partner or work in a high risk occupation.

 - Check to see if your fund allows you to increase or decrease your cover if specific life events occur (such as divorce, remarriage or an addition to the family).